 Extra Work and Change Orders Sample Clauses

 Extra Work and Change Orders.
-During the term of this Agreement Linn may request changes in the Work in accordance with Article 21.
+During the term of this Agreement Linn may request changes in the scope of Equipment in accordance with Article 17.
 The cost of changes will be invoiced in accordance with the procedures of Section 3.2 (X) fifty percent (50%) upon the signing of a Change Order or the issuance of a Change Directive and (Y) the remaining fifty percent (50%) upon completion of such extra work.
-All changes will be subject to the provisions of Article 21 “Changes in Scope” of this Agreement.
-BCCK and its Subcontractors shall maintain a complete, true and correct set of detailed records pertaining to the Work and exercise such controls as may be necessary for proper financial management, using accounting and control systems in accordance with generally accepted accounting principles consistently applied.
-BCCK and its Subcontractors shall retain auditable books and records (including, but not limited to correspondence, receipts, subcontracts, purchase orders, vouchers, memoranda, invoices, and other data) for the Work for a period of not less than three (3) years after Successful Achievement of the Performance Specifications.
-During the three (3) year period, Linn and its representatives, consultants, and accountants may, from time to time upon request, review and audit any and all records and books of BCCK and any of its Subcontractors relating to any Work performed on a time and materials basis.
+All changes will be subject to the provisions of Article 17 of this Agreement.
+BCCK and its Subcontractors shall maintain a complete, true and correct set of detailed records pertaining to BCCK’s performance of its obligations hereunder and exercise such controls as may be necessary for proper financial management, using accounting and control systems in accordance with generally accepted accounting principles consistently applied.
+BCCK and its Subcontractors shall retain auditable books and records (including, but not limited to correspondence, receipts, subcontracts, purchase orders, vouchers, memoranda, invoices, and other data) for the Equipment for a period of not less than three (3) years after Successful Achievement of the Performance Specifications (as defined in the Engineering and Construction Agreement).
+During the three (3) year period, Linn and its representatives, consultants, and accountants may, from time to time upon request, review and audit any and all records and books of BCCK and any of its Subcontractors relating to any extra work performed on a time and materials basis.
 BCCK and its Subcontractors shall respond in writing within sixty (60) days to all issues identified in any such review or audit by Linn or representatives of Linn.
 BCCK or its Subcontractors and Linn shall work to expeditiously resolve all identified issues.
-For avoidance of doubt, Linn shall have no right to audit or inspect any records of BCCK or its Subcontractors with respect to Work performed on a lump sum or fixed price basis.
+For avoidance of doubt, Linn shall have no right to audit or inspect any records of BCCK or its Subcontractors with respect to Equipment provided or extra work performed on a lump sum or fixed price basis.

 AutoNDA by SimpleDocs